Home Compare RGA vs SF

 Reinsurance Group of America vs Stifel Financial: Which Stock Looks Stronger in 2026?

-Reinsurance of America holds the cleaner structural position, with growth as the main driver and stability adding further support.
-Stifel Financial still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+Reinsurance of America holds the cleaner structural position, with the lead spread across stability and profitability.
+Stifel Financial still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — Reinsurance of America holds the more constructive position.
 That puts structure and market broadly in agreement — Reinsurance of America's lead looks more confirmed than conflicted.

-The clearest separation starts in growth, but stability adds another real layer to the result.
-Reinsurance Group of America, Incorporated leads by 15 points on the overall comparison score.
+This is not just a one-metric split: both stability and profitability materially support the lead.
+Reinsurance Group of America, Incorporated leads by 13 points on the overall comparison score.

 Trajectory Similarity